UPDATED: MAY 12, 2023 | 3 MIN READ

 Healthy young people benefit the most from these health plans and healthy people who rarely go to the doctor outside of their annual physical exam.
 They can take advantage of the low monthly premiums and get their annual check-ups and screenings done at no additional cost or for a small co-pay, depending on their plan.

 What’s the main benefit of a high-deductible health plan?

 The main benefit is the lower monthly premium.
-This is especially beneficial to young, healthy people who don’t need to visit the doctor often because it saves them monthly money.
+This especially benefits young, healthy people who don’t need to visit the doctor often because it saves them monthly money.

 What is the main drawback of a high-deductible health plan?

 The main drawback is the high deductible.
 If you have health issues requiring regular medical services, you have to pay for them out-of-pocket until the annual deductible is met.

 How much does a high-deductible health plan typically cost?

 The cost varies depending on the coverage amount and deductible you select.
 However, for 2022, the average high-deductible health plan premium for an individual is $7,441 and $21,662 for families.

 What’s considered a high-deductible health plan?

 To be considered a high-deductible health plan by the IRS and the government, the deductible must be at least $1,400 for an individual and $2,800 for a family.
 Also, the plan must allow the insured to have a health saving account to cover expenses until the deductible is met.